The Wearmouth Bridge

-Close to the lake overlooked by the Winter Gardens one of the most amusing features of the park is a sculpture of a walrus reclining alongside the water with the seagulls for company.
+Close to the lake overlooked by the Winter Gardens one of the most endearing features of the park is a sculpture of a walrus reclining alongside the water with the seagulls for company.
 It commeorates the Lewis Carroll rhyme, the Walrus and the Carpenter which has strong associations with Sunderland.
 Lewis Carroll was a regular visitor to Whitburn on the northern outskirts of Sunderland.

 Jack Crawford – Nailing colours to the mast

 Perhaps the best-known monument in Mowbray Park is that dedicated to the Sunderland sailor, Jack Crawford.
 The monument was unveiled in 1890 and depicts Jack in his most famous act: nailing a flag to a ship’s mast.
 Strangely the monument was erected rather late as Jack died in 1831 and the heroic act for which he was famed took place in 1797.